310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/second_half.md

 We have a new order.
 Sengoku-kun, please prepare the cotton candy!
 {% endbubble %}

+{% img /img/es/eventstory/schoolfestival4/9_3.jpg %}

 {% bubble Shinobu %}
 Understood!
-Heheh, I can prepare the food, while you handle serving the customers.
+Heh, I can prepare the food, while you handle serving the customers.
 I am truly thankful that you’re being considerate towards me, since I’m shy with strangers.
 {% endbubble %}

 {% bubble Tetora %}